Greentech Media’s Must-Read Grid Edge Stories of 2020

 Trump administration’s FERC under fire for grid policy decisions

 FERC may have a positive role to play in encouraging DERs and transmission development.
-But over the past few years, the agency’s Republican majority has approved several decisions that have been harmful to clean energy — at least, in terms of potential future growth.
+But over the past few years, the agency’s Republican majority has approved several decisions that have been harmful to clean energy — at least in terms of potential future growth.
 FERC’s decisions on the capacity markets of Eastern U.S. grid operators PJM, New York ISO and ISO New England are the most notable, given their impact on state clean energy policies in the affected regions.

-The decision to impose a minimum offer price rule (MOPR) on state-subsidized resources in PJM territory has led states including New Jersey, Maryland and Illinois to consider exiting PJM’s capacity market entirely, despite the risks and costs of doing so.
-New York regulators are considering similar options in the face of FERC’s buyer-side mitigation (BSM) decisions limiting state-supported renewables and energy storage, and New England politicians are demanding changes to policies that could threaten state carbon reduction goals in the region.
+The decision to impose a minimum offer price rule on state-subsidized resources in PJM territory has led states including New Jersey, Maryland and Illinois to consider exiting PJM’s capacity market entirely, despite the risks and costs of doing so.
+New York regulators are considering similar options in the face of FERC’s buyer-side mitigation decisions limiting state-supported renewables and energy storage, and New England politicians are demanding changes to policies that could threaten state carbon-reduction goals in the region.

-FERC’s decision altering the rules of the Public Utilities Regulatory Policies Act (PURPA) has also come under fire from clean energy advocates concerned it will stifle renewable growth in states outside of federally regulated wholesale energy markets.
+FERC’s decision altering the rules of the Public Utility Regulatory Policies Act (PURPA) has also come under fire from clean energy advocates concerned it will stifle renewable growth in states outside of federally regulated wholesale energy markets.
 But the agency did win accolades from clean energy advocates for denying a petition that could have disrupted state net energy metering policies.

 Coronavirus drives a late-breaking push on federal energy and grid investment

-The coronavirus pandemic has wreaked havoc on global economic activity, but its impact on the clean energy and utilities industries has so far been relatively muted.
-Even so, supply chains disruptions, permitting and construction delays and the inability of an increasing number of utility customers to pay their bills have put pressure on regulators and lawmakers to take steps to relieve these burdens.
+The coronavirus pandemic has wreaked havoc on global economic activity, but its impact on the clean energy and utility industries has so far been relatively muted.
+Even so, supply chain disruptions, permitting and construction delays and the inability of an increasing number of utility customers to pay their bills have put pressure on regulators and lawmakers to take steps to relieve these burdens.

-U.S. clean energy and grid edge industries faced a disappointing spring and summer, as efforts to pass a long-delayed federal energy bill and include federal tax credit extension for wind and solar power faltered.
-But in a last-minute surprise, most of these wish-list items were included in the coronavirus relief and federal spending bill passed by Congress this month, setting up 2021 for billions of dollars in funding for grid integration R&D and field trials.
+U.S. clean energy and grid edge industries faced a disappointing spring and summer, as efforts to pass a long-delayed federal energy bill and include federal tax credit extensions for wind and solar power faltered.
+But in a last-minute surprise, most of these wish-list items were included in the coronavirus relief and federal spending bill passed by Congress this month, setting up 2021 for billions of dollars in funding for grid integration research, development and field trials.